scloud19/SECipedia/AWS/client_considerations.md

 Do consolidating billing for separate ENV's, etc.?
   Look at consolidated billing file

+For different ENVs, projects, etc. make sure to create tags and then aggregate them via resource group.
+  Look at aws_misc

   Helps for keeping track of various departments, etc.

 EBS